-What Are The Best Types of Pool Lighting?
+What are the Best Types of Pool Lighting?

 Want to wow your friends when they come to your next BBQ?
 Flip on your lights for a fun-filled summer night swim.
-Lighting can change an average pool into a piece of modern art that is the centerpiece of your garden oasis.
+Proper lighting can change an average pool into a piece of modern art that is the centerpiece of your garden oasis.
 Whether submerging the lighting to illuminate the water or setting the ambiance for a photo contest garden look, pool lighting brings out the strongest feature of your outdoor sanctuary.

 First things first, any pool lighting installation should only be completed by a licensed and trained professional.
 The market is saturated with a multitude of pool lights to select, but the light’s IP value is the most critical factor in your decision.
 This value determines the light’s resistance to dirt and liquids.
 You want a lighting system with a value of 68 for the inside of the pool.
 That way, your swimmers have a clear view of the water and surrounding walls.

 You’ll have to have an electrician install your lights so that they’re properly wired from your home to the pool.
 Installation typically cost less than $200, but if you’re looking for something fancier, it can cost up to $700.
 Submerged pool lights come in a wide variety of colors and features.

 While most pool owners have only 1 light color, you do have some options to consider with your installation.

 - Flush-Mounted Underwater LED Pool Lights – These lights when installed are flush with the pool wall.
 They are the ideal option to consider when initially constructing a pool because they are easiest to install during construction.